People

 CV | Email | he/him/his

-I am a fourth-year student in the clinical psychology doctoral program.
+I am a sixth-year student in the clinical psychology doctoral program, currently on internship at Alpert School of Medicine, Brown University.
 Broadly, I am interested in investigating the underlying neural mechanisms (e.g., threat and reward processing) of psychopathology and (mal)adaptive functioning in childhood and throughout the lifespan.
 I am also interested in the role self-conscious emotions, such as shame, may play in the maintenance of psychopathology (e.g., PTSD, depression, anxiety).
 Currently, I am working on our lab’s grant investigating pediatric vulnerability for developing PTSD and depression following acute trauma.

 Alma Vazquez-Smith